How To Get Started on ISB-CGC¶

 - Create your own GCP project and take advantage of a one-time $300 Google Credit.

 - If you have already used this one-time offer (or there is some other reason you cannot use it), please see the information here about how to request ISB-CGC Cloud Credits.

 Accessing and Analyzing Data via BigQuery¶

 - BigQuery is Google’s native big data analysis tool.
 It is a serverless, highly scalable data warehouse tool that allows researchers to find meaningful insights from data using standard SQL queries CHEAPLY, and FAST!

 - ISB-CGC has leveraged this powerful tool and uploaded multiple cancer genomics datasets into BigQuery tables that are open to the public.
 ISB-CGC Datasets in BigQuery and the always freshly updated Data Release Notes and Future Plans.

-- To obtain access to the ISB-CGC open access project tables in BigQuery, users can link these tables to your GCP project as described here.
+- To obtain access to the ISB-CGC open access project tables in BigQuery, users can link these tables to their GCP project as described here.

-- To obtain access to the ISB-CGC controlled access project tables in BigQuery, users can link these tables to your GCP project as described here.
+- To obtain access to the ISB-CGC controlled access project tables in BigQuery, users can link these tables to their GCP project as described here.

-- All open-access data are stored on Google Cloud Storage (GCS) in either the ISB-CGC publically available GCS bucket (gs://isb-cgc-open) or the GDC.
+- All open-access data are stored on Google Cloud Storage (GCS) in either the ISB-CGC publicly available GCS bucket (gs://isb-cgc-open) or the GDC.

 - All controlled-access data are stored in Google Cloud Storage (GCS) in their original form as obtained from the GDC.

 - To access controlled data, users must first be authenticated by NIH (via the ISB-CGC web-app).
 Upon successful authentication, user dbGaP authorization will be verified.
 These two steps are required before the user’s Google identity is added to the access control list (ACL) for the controlled data.
 At this time, this access must be renewed every 24 hours.

 - Summary of programs, data types and data formats available

 - Working with large-scale data hosted by the ISB-CGC in Google Cloud Storage requires some familiarity with tools such as the Google Cloud SDK, Google Compute Engine, Virtual Machines and Docker.